florimondmanca/asgi-lifespan/README.md

 - On enter, start a `lifespan` request to `app` in the background, then send the `lifespan.startup` event and wait for the application to send `lifespan.startup.complete`.
 - On exit, send `lifespan.shutdown` event and wait for the application to send `lifespan.shutdown.complete`.
-- If an exception occurs during startup or in the body of the `async with` block, it bubbles up and no shutdown is performed.
+- If an exception occurs during startup, shutdown, or in the body of the `async with` block, it bubbles up and no shutdown is performed.

 **Example**